Homes destroyed after storms move through Logan County

 According to storm damage reports from the National Weather Service, a home was destroyed in Corley.
 NWS reports the family was uninjured because they were in a storm shelter.

 According to the Logan County Sheriff’s Office, a trailer home was destroyed in Midway.
-At this point, we do not know anything about injures.
+At this point, we do not know anything about injuries.

 Authorities are reporting other storm damage as well.